 Read more on how to Appeal your FEMA Decision on disasterlegalaid.org.

-Use this tool from Texas legal aid to learn more about how to get assistance help after a disaster.
+Use this tool from Lone Star Legal Aid to learn more about how to get assistance help after a disaster.

 This article provides answers to common questions about filing an appeal on a FEMA decision.